Purdue-CS193/homework-0-tifafny/index.md

 # Tiffany's First Github Homework
 And here are some of my favorite things about CS193:
+- I get to practice outside of class

 ## Welcome to GitHub Pages